iambst/CYBR8420_Titans_SA_Project/Software_Security_Requirements.md

 ### Misuse Case

-Rogue Teller wants to gain unauthorized access to the server to steal customer information.
+Rogue Teller wants to gain unauthorized access to the server to steal sensitive customer information.
 He could use, brute-force attack, session hijacking, dictionary attack to gain access to the server.

+### Security Requirements

-This attacks can be prevented by implementing progressive delays, invalidating session after logout and by enforcing strong password requirements respectively.
+This attacks can be prevented by implementing progressive delays, invalidating session after logout and by enforcing strong password requirements.
 However, strong passwords are still vulnerable to keylogger attacks.
 To prevent this, multi-factor authentication can be used.

 ### UML Diagram